 Our faculty members are nationally and internationally recognized for their research in radiology.
 Through one-on-one training and formal teaching conferences, they guide residents through the process of project design, data collection, manuscript preparation, oral presentation, and publication.
-Many of our radiology residents have won recognition for their presentations at national meetings.
+Many of our radiology residents have won recognition for their presentations and exhibits at national meetings.

 In addition to expert faculty mentorship, residents in radiology research also enjoy:

 - Opportunities to perform cutting edge research with an active CAD/AI lab and exciting work being performed with 3D imaging and printing.

 - Access to professional statisticians, medical illustrators, and media staff to help prepare posters and electronic presentations.